15 Tips to Maintain Healthy, Flexible Joints

 Maintain Healthy Joints: Picture of woman doing crunches

 Falling is the source of many joint injuries.
 In fact, the CDC reports that 800,000 patients a year are hospitalized as a result of a fall injury and 95% of all hip fractures are a result of falling.
-Developing a stronger core is a great way to increase your balance, decreasing the chances for most falls.
+How does this work?
+Well, the truth is core muscles play a big role in maintaining balance in the body; these muscles assist the body by anchoring the center of gravity and maintaining balance.
+So developing a stronger core is a great way to increase your balance, decreasing the chances for most falls.
 Try doing some light core exercises when you begin your low-impact routine.
 Over time, you'll find that you're a little sturdier and more confident as you walk or run.

 9. Ice Pain When It Occurs